Low-mode deflation for twisted-mass and RHMC reweighting in lattice QCD

 where $\eta_i$ are complex-valued Gaussian distributed random fields of unit variance, defined on the even lattice sites.
 The determinant of $R$ is related to this stochastic estimator via

 up to an irrelevant constant.
 The variance of $\tilde{R}$ can be computed from

-and the relative variance increases significantly when $R$ deviates strongly from unity.
+and the relative variance increases significantly when $R$ deviates strongly from unity (note that, with $\mu_1 > \mu_2$, the spectrum of $R(\mu_1, \mu_2)$ is contained in the interval ($\mu_2^2/\mu_1^2$, 1)).
 In the context of \cite{Bruno:2014jqa}, only one set of stochastic estimators, i.e., $N_{\rm sp} = 1$ is used in the computation of the reweighting factor.
 The use of frequency splitting for the computation of twisted-mass reweighting factors has been investigated in \cite{Bruno2016The} on several configurations, where the relative uncertainty of the stochastic estimator was found to be above 100\%.
 A reduction of this uncertainty to the $\mathrm{O}(10\%)$ level could be achieved by the use of frequency splitting and a significantly increased computational effort.